ZipiRo/bigint/readme.txt

 You can: add, substract, multiply and compare the numbers.

-Somethings don't work at the moment because,
+Some things don't work at the moment.
-I need to figure how to make it shorter.

-And dividing here is weird.
+And dividing is weird.

--My gole is to make this to work for integers-
+-My goal is to make this to work for integers-

 I played a bit with the code :)